DiamondI/Android/README.md

 ## CriminalIntentChallengeChapter9
 The challenge of the CriminalIntent in Chapter9. **Including**:
 - Use the date format like "Jul 22, 2016"; create and use the date format like "Friday, Jul 22, 2016".

+## CriminalIntentChallengeChapter10
+The challenges of the CriminalIntent in Chapter10. **Including**:
+- Just one crime would be updated once, and thus the method notifyDataChanged is not efficient enough since it will update all visible list items.
+Try to improve this by only updating the changed crime using method notifyItemChanged(Int).
+- The method getCrime(UUID) in CrimeLab is good, but the process of searching the crime ID can be improved.
+Try to improve the process.